 In this article, we will learn how to configure trunk port on Cisco switches.

-VLANs (Virtual Local Area Networks) are logical networks created within a physical network infrastructure.
+VLAN (Virtual Local Area Network) are logical networks created within a physical network infrastructure.

 Trunk ports are used to carry traffic for multiple VLANs across a single link between switches.